DiantArts/CodingStyle/README.md

 Namespaces must always be absolute or relative to the current class. (testing)

-All pure functions and suffix operators should be marked as `nodiscard`.
+All pure functions, getters and suffix operators should be marked as `nodiscard`.

-Destructor always virtual pure inside abstract classes and intefaces
+Destructor always virtual pure inside abstract classes and interfaces